 Ectotherms are often predicted to “shrink” with global warming due to smaller adult body sizes, in line with the temperature-size rule (TSR).
-However, the TSR also predicts faster growth rates, hence, the effect of warming on the body size distribution depends on mortality rates.
-We used data from an artificially heated (+8C) lake to analyze how warming has affected body growth, mortality rates and population size-structure of Eurasian perch (Perca fluviatilis).
-Compared to a reference area, we found that the size was larger for all ages and growth was faster for all sizes, to the extent that the size-spectrum slope was larger (higher proportion of large fish in) – despite the higher mortality.
-Due to the allometric scaling of ecological functions and the effects of demography on population stability, it is important to move beyond changes in means and evaluate change in size- and age-distributions for predicting the effects of climate change.
+Still, TSR predicts faster juvenile growth rates.
+The net effect of warming on population body size distributions, however, depends also on mortality.
+We used data from an artificially heated (+8C) bay in comparison with an unheated area, to analyze how warming has affected body growth, mortality rates and population size-structure of Eurasian perch (Perca fluviatilis).
+In the warm bay, body size was larger for all ages and growth faster for all sizes, resulting in larger size-spectrum slope (greater proportion of large fish) – despite higher mortality.
+Combining temperature effects on growth with those on mortality is necessary for understanding warming-induced changes in size-distributions.
+Because ecological dynamics emerge from size-dependent processes and functions, addressing how warming affects size-distributions through multiple processes is essential for predicting the effects of climate change.